ieeevr/2024-test/attend/DEIA-grants/index.md

     <h2>Student Volunteering Opportunities</h2>
     <p>
-        Eligible student researchers are also encouraged to apply for a Student Volunteer position (19th of January 2024 deadline), as those positions include financial benefits and offer a great opportunity to meet / engage with other students and the VR community in general.
+        Eligible student researchers are also encouraged to <a href="{{ "/contribute/studentVolunteers" | relative_url }}">apply for a Student Volunteer position</a> (19th of January 2024 deadline), as those positions include financial benefits and offer a great opportunity to meet / engage with other students and the VR community in general.
     </p>

     <h2>Questions?</h2>